|William J. Keith|

 Tenure-track Assistant Professor

-My courses for the fall of 2015 are:
+My courses for the fall of 2016 are:

-||My office hours are MWF 2-3pm.
+||My office hours are MWF 12-1pm.
 My office is Fisher 316.

 ||Outside of my office hours, students should get in touch with me using my MTU email, wjkeith [at] mtu.edu (no spaces).
 I am generally available at other times MWF if a student emails me well in advance.
 This and other class information is available on the syllabus for each class, which is also on the course webpages linked above.
 On Tuesdays and Thursdays after class I am typically involved in research activities and unavailable for student meetings.

 I currently serve on the Undergraduate Committee and help organize the Combinatorics Seminar.

 Here is the Combinatorics Seminar Schedule for the current semester, with previous schedules back to the Spring of 2013.
 Seminars this semester run Thursdays 1-2pm in Fisher 325.

 Selected Publications and Preprints